awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-tables.rst

 .. _dynamodb-create-table-simple:

-Create a Table with a Simple Primary Key
+Create a table with a simple primary key
 ----------------------------------------

 This code creates a table with a simple primary key ("Name").